virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 I also did **not** scale everything blindly, because some low-cardinality survey-coded fields are better treated as categories than as continuous numeric variables.

-And I did **not** leave the feature handling outside the model pipeline, because that would make deployment and reproducibility weaker.

----

 ## 7. Feature Engineering

 ### What
-Feature engineering was one of the most important parts of the workflow.

-Rather than feeding many noisy raw survey fields directly into the model, I built compact features that better captured persistent risk structure.
+ built compact features that better captured persistent risk structure.

 ### How
 The two most important engineered variables were: